TyrelN/florence/README.md

 -Voice Channel audio notification: When members join a voice channel that already holds a user, the bot will join as well and play a randomly chosen sound clip that was added to the database (by either the user or admin!)<br>
 -Shopping for compliments: Users can "-buy" a variety of compliments and praise messages for other users that will spend your tokens, which in turn will put you in good standing with the bot!<br>
 -Web-scraped Dota 2 statistics: Florence can grab win rate and pick rate data from https://www.dotabuff.com/ to display to users via a command.<br>
 -Daily announcements and birthdays: By checking a textfile that can be written to by users via a command, florence will check that textfile at a specified time of day and send a message's contents to a specified channel.
-The textfile will be wiped after the message is broadcast.<br>Additionally, configured members may have a birthday message played for them on their birthday!
+The textfile will be wiped after the message is broadcast.
+(Additionally, configured members may have a birthday message played for them on their birthday!)
 <br><br>
 # Setup Tips:<br>
 -This program requires Node.Js on the host computer to function<br>